valentinfrlch/ha-llmvision/README.md

 <br>
 <br>

-**gpt4vision** is a Home Assistant integration that allows you to analyze images using GPT-4 Vision.
+**gpt4vision** is a Home Assistant integration that allows you to analyze images and camera feeds using GPT-4 Vision.
 Supported providers are OpenAI, [LocalAI](https://github.com/mudler/LocalAI) and [Ollama](https://ollama.com/).

 ## Features
-- Multimodal, natural language conversation in Home Assistant
 - Compatible with OpenAI's API, [LocalAI](https://github.com/mudler/LocalAI) and [Ollama](https://ollama.com/)
-- Integrates with Frigate and other integrations that provide image entities
+- Takes images and camera entities as input as well as image files
 - Images can be downscaled for faster processing
 - Can be installed and updated through HACS and can be set up in the Home Assistant UI

 ## Resources
-Check the [📖 wiki](https://github.com/valentinfrlch/ha-gpt4vision/wiki) for examples on how you can integrate gpt4vision into your Home Assistant or join the [🗨️ discussion](https://community.home-assistant.io/t/gpt-4o-vision-capabilities-in-home-assistant/729241) in the Home Assistant Community.
+Check the [📖 wiki](https://github.com/valentinfrlch/ha-gpt4vision/wiki) for examples on how you can integrate gpt4vision into your Home Assistant setup or join the [🗨️ discussion](https://community.home-assistant.io/t/gpt-4o-vision-capabilities-in-home-assistant/729241) in the Home Assistant Community.

 # Installation
 ### Installation via HACS (recommended)